phperjp/phper/README.md

 A CLI utility for PHPer.jp.

-PHPer.jp is a Platform As a Service of PHP.
+PHPer.jp is a Platform as a Service of PHP.

 Requirements
 ------------